isit-reallyapps/WoawTube/README.md

 I will continue to push updates here.

 # USAGE Windows
-1. Download the .zip file and extract to whichever location you like
+1. Download the WoawTube.zip file and extract to whichever location you like
 2. There'll be 1 file (WoawTube) and 1 folder.
 3. You can copy that WoawTube file to where is more convenient for you (it's a shortcut)
 4. All your videos will download to the WoawTube Downloads folder